 The way it works is quite simple.
 You can register for a free account at HelloTalk.com.
 They have a few easy steps to sign up.

-Finally, add your profile picture and choose your birthday, gender, country, native tongue, learning language, and current level.
+Finally, add your profile picture and select your birthday, gender, country, native language, target language, and current level.

 Voilà, you have created an account!